-COMPREHENSIVE DIAGNOSTIC EVALUATION:
+COMPREHENSIVE DIAGNOSTIC EVALUATION

-- The member has a diagnosis of Autism Spectrum Disorder (ASD) from a clinician who is licensed and qualified to make such a diagnosis.
-Such clinicians are usually a: neurologist, developmental pediatrician, pediatrician, psychiatrist, licensed clinical psychologist, or medical doctor experienced in the diagnosis of ASD.
-State mandates may define eligible qualified clinicians; - a.
-Documentation of the diagnosis must be accompanied by a clinical note of sufficient depth that allows concordance with DSMV criteria for core symptoms of ASD - b.
-The comprehensive evaluation must rule out behavior/ medical diagnosis that potentially have similar symptom presentations. - i.
-This includes neurological disorders, hearing disorders, behavior disorders, and other developmental delays - 2.
+- 1. The member has a diagnosis of Autism Spectrum Disorder (ASD) from a clinician who is licensed and qualified to make such a diagnosis.
+Such clinicians are usually a: neurologist, developmental pediatrician, pediatrician, psychiatrist, licensed clinical psychologist, or medical doctor experienced in the diagnosis of ASD. - a.
+Documentation of the diagnosis must be accompanied by a clinical note of sufficient depth that allows concordance with DSMV criteria for core symptoms of ASD. - b.
+The comprehensive evaluation must rule out behavior/medical diagnosis that potentially have similar symptom presentations. - i.
+This includes neurological disorders, hearing disorders, behavior disorders and other developmental delays.

 Member is within the age range specified in the applicable health plan's member service plan description or in the applicable state mandate for treatment.

-ABA TREATMENT ASSESSMENT:
+ABA TREATMENT ASSESSMENT